ankane/jetpack-v1/README.md

 ## A Few Notes

-Be sure to check `jetpack.R` and `packages.R` into version control.
+Be sure to check `bin/jetpack` and `packages.R` into version control.

-If deploying your project, you can run `Rscript jetpack.R` on every deploy to keep your servers up-to-date.
+If deploying your project, you can run `bin/jetpack` on every deploy to keep your servers up-to-date.
 This command is extremely fast if all packages are installed.

 ## More Notes